 Subrecipient advances: IFES issues subrecipient advances to various international organizations to provide services, such as security, surveys, training, etc. as defined by an approved statement of work and budget in connection with its performance of prime contracts, grants or cooperative agreements.
+A subrecipient advance is recorded if the total amount of expenses incurred to date is less than the amount paid to the subgrantee.
 Subrecipient expenses are recognized when the subrecipients provide the proper support for their activities.